 f2) and torque ratio (

 f3).
-Figure 6 shows the implementation of the TorqueConverter subsystem.
+This figure shows the implementation of the TorqueConverter subsystem.

 The transmission ratio block determines the ratio shown in Table 1 and computes the transmission output torque and input speed, as indicated in Equation 3.
-Figure 7 shows the block diagram for the subsystem that realizes this ratio in torque and speed.
+The figure that follows shows the block diagram for the subsystem that realizes this ratio in torque and speed.

 Table 1: Transmission gear ratios